-In uncontested case proceedings, some of the steps below may apply, but many of the court-like procedures would not apply, and there may also be other procedural steps in place of these, such as workshops.
+In uncontested case proceedings, some of the steps below may apply, but many of the court-like procedures would not apply, and there may also be other procedural steps in place of these, such as informal workshops.

 Underlined terms will link you to a detailed definition in the glossary.

 This page is intended to provide a general overview.
 There are links to separate documents below that provide more detailed discussions of how these steps apply to specific types of cases handled by the Commission.

 - Advance Submission

 Advance notice refers to any requirement for an applicant to notify designated people and entities before a filing is submitted to the Commission.
 Advance notice requirements vary depending on the type of case.
-For instance, in Section 248 cases, the advance notice provides basic information about the proposed project so that the recipients can contact the applicant directly to try to resolve any issues or concerns they have about the project.
+For instance, in Section 248 siting cases, the advance notice provides basic information about the proposed project so that the recipients can contact the applicant directly to try to resolve any issues or concerns they have about the project.

 A filing is any information submitted to the Commission.
 In the procedural flow charts in this section of the website, the term refers specifically to filing, or submitting, an application to the Commission.

 - Scheduling Conference

 The Commission holds a scheduling conference early in a case to determine the specifics of how a case will be managed.
 In general, the purpose of the scheduling conference is to discuss procedural details, as needed, and to set the schedule for the specific steps, including the evidentiary hearing.

 - Site Visit